Miami CTSI Faculty Contribute to JCTS Special Issue on COVID-19

 The following report highlights some key achievements of the Miami CTSI since March 2020 in support of COVID-19 research.

 COVID-19 Translational Tuesdays

-Every Tuesday, the Miami CTSI hosts a webinar and Q&A session featuring ongoing COVID-19 research and innovations from some of the University of Miami’s most talented researchers.
-These sessions not only inform the broader University community about the important work being done to address the pandemic crisis, but they also serve as an opportunity for other researchers to identify possible collaborations.
+In 2020, the Miami CTSI hosted a regular webinar and Q&A session featuring ongoing COVID-19 research and innovations from some of the University of Miami’s most talented researchers.
+These sessions not only help to inform the broader University community about the important work being done to address the pandemic crisis, but they also serve as an opportunity for other researchers to identify possible collaborations.
 The recorded webinars may viewed here unless otherwise noted.
 Please use your UM email to register.

 COVID-19 Feasibility Committee

 The Office of the Executive Dean for Research and Miami CTSI are supporting a new schoolwide COVID-19 Feasibility Committee led by Maria Abreu, M.D., Vice Chair for Research in the Department of Medicine.